M-Khalil-11/license-plate-detection/README.md

-# License Plate Detection System
+# License Plate Detection and Recognition System

-A professional system for detecting and reading license plates from video feeds using YOLO-based models.
+A system for detecting and reading license plates from video feeds using YOLO11-based models.

 ## Features
 - Real-time license plate detection and tracking